dwblair/riffle-turbidity/README.md

 <img src="pics/ref1_relationship.png" width=400>

-**Note**: this linear model did not work as well across a wider range of turbidity; so the researchers in [1] broke the samples down into several distinct regions:  0–0.5 NTU; 0.5–30 NTU; 30–300 NTU; and 300–1,100 NTU, which were locally linear.
+This linear model did not work as well across a wider range of turbidity; so the researchers in [1] broke the samples down into several distinct regions:  0–0.5 NTU; 0.5–30 NTU; 30–300 NTU; and 300–1,100 NTU, which were locally linear.

 <img src="pics/ref1_wide_region.png" width=400>

-### Avoiding expensive commercial instrumentation

-Cutting oil is inexpensive, and [widely available commercially](https://www.amazon.com/CRC-14050-Cutting-Thread-Lubricant/dp/B000M8NYIU); but commercial turbidimeters are not as accessible.
+**Avoiding expensive commercial instrumentation.** Cutting oil is inexpensive, and [widely available commercially](https://www.amazon.com/CRC-14050-Cutting-Thread-Lubricant/dp/B000M8NYIU); but commercial turbidimeters are not as accessible.

 Helpfully, the researchers in [3] used a similar approach to [1], but also published a figure showing the relationship between NTU and the various concentrations of cutting oil used in their samples:

 <img src="pics/ntu_vs_oil.png" width=400>

-### Turbidity calibration research project.
+## Turbidity calibration research idea.

 A useful research project would be to investigate, using a commercial turbidimeter, the variability in this relationship between NTU and cutting oil concentration, both within and across particular brands of cutting oil.
 If it was found that, for example, a particular brand of cutting oil had a relatively consistent NTU vs. concentration, that brand could be recommended as an NTU standard.